 Very few people have saffron, dragon fruit, and ostrich meat readily available in their local supermarket.
 Don’t lose users over recipes that are better suited for Top Chef than for everyday life.

 4. Enable search & filtering

 Luckily, for the biggest part of the developed world, food scarcity is no longer an issue.
-When people have options, they develop preference.
+When people have options, they develop preferences.
 The app’s search and filtering options should mirror that.

 We can’t assume what the user’s agenda is.
 Is the user trying to find a specific recipe, or are they trying to make use of that chicken breast they have in the fridge?
 Or maybe they are just exploring.

-Some filtering options include filtering by cuisine and diet type, by the main ingredient, as well as by occasion and the season.
-Btw, 11% of the world population declared themselves as vegetarian in 2018.
-That is 825 million people potential app users, so maybe have a vegeterian filter?
+Some filtering options include filtering by cuisine and diet type, by the main ingredient, as well as by occasion and season.
+Btw, 11% of the world population declared themselves vegetarian in 2018.
+That is 825 million people potential app users, so maybe have a vegetarian filter?

 5. Make using the app fun

 Gamification can play a vital role in motivating users to stay for a little while longer.
 Think in terms of small rewards, badges, or progress indicators.
-Challenge users to develop a habit of cooking or to prepare a variety of meals.
+Challenge users to develop a habit of cooking or preparing a variety of meals.

 Give them a confidence boost by tracking their progress, and you’ll witness a boost in your user retention rate.